HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 * [Graph neural networks: A review of methods and applications]: https://arxiv.org/pdf/1812.08434.pdf [[arxiv] Graph neural networks: A review of methods and applications](https://arxiv.org/pdf/1812.08434.pdf)

-Tasks we will be able to solve:
+Graph Neural Networks (GNN) are deep Learnings to capture hidden patterns of non-Euclidean data, represented as graphs with complex relationships and interdependencies between objects.
+Tasks we will be able to solve using GNN include:

 1. **Node classification**: Predict a type of a given node
 2. **Link prediction**: Predict whether two nodes are linked